sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-dashboard-items/index.md

 Sienar enables deverlopers to create dashboards for their plugins (or alter dashboards for other plugins) with the `IDashboardProvider` interface.

-**NOTE**: While it's possible to configure the `IDashboardProvider` anywhere, it's only intended to be configured via a plugin.
-The behavior of configuring plugin providers outside a plugin is undefined, and will likely result in unexpected functionality.
-For that reason, every example will show you how to configure the `IMenuProvider` via the `ISienarPlugin.SetupDashboard()` method.

 **NOTE**: A lot of the information contained in this guide assumes knowledge of several menu-related classes discussed in the previous section.
 If you haven't already, please read our guide on [adding menu items](/devs/guides/plugin-providers/adding-menu-items) before continuing.

 ## Overview